 Junior professors, like support staff, tend to be the most vulnerable in the law school, and therefore the first to go.
 A long-term vision would suggest that the most highly compensated senior professors take the salary cut necessary to preserve the future of the law school.
 If they choose not to do so, however, it might be entertaining to publicly compare the productivity and compensation of some of the tenured professors over the last decade to that of their untenured colleagues over the past few years.

 Stephen F. Diamond (Santa Clara), Hear, Hear!
 Vic Fleischer’s Defense of Seton Hall Law Faculty Is Spot On (Even If His View on Carried Interest Isn’t!):

-apparently including venerable Seton Hall University – which throws away blithely its invested intellectual capital.
+And while the recent downturn has been more painful and long lasting than many in the recent past, it is only a shortsighted institution – apparently including venerable Seton Hall University – which throws away blithely its invested intellectual capital.

 Dan Filler (Drexel), Vic Fleischer on the Unseen Costs of Cutting Faculty:

 [O]ne issue that he doesn't address, but I think is relevant, is the status and protection of full-time, non tenure-track faculty.
 I'm not sure whether he sees these folks as being comparable to untenured tenure-stream faculty or more akin to adjunct faculty, whom he sees as a better starting point for cutting.